Roger H. Bora

 Intellectual Property Group

 Roger’s practice includes all aspects of international trademark and copyright laws, including global portfolio management, registration procurement, enforcement actions, trade dress, brand creation, domain names, Internet, licensing and intellectual property transactions.

-Roger represents clients from an array of industries, including personal care, consumer goods, apparel, automotive, medical devices, computer software, industrial cleaning supplies, energy generation and distribution, chemical ingredients, protectant coatings, manufacturing equipment, health care, construction, concrete construction, online technologies, real estate, accounting, pet care and franchising.
+Roger represents clients from an array of industries, including sports courts and athletic surfaces, personal care, consumer goods, apparel, automotive, medical devices, computer software, industrial cleaning supplies, energy generation and distribution, chemical ingredients, protectant coatings, manufacturing equipment, health care, construction, concrete construction, online technologies, real estate, accounting, pet care and franchising.

 Before entering private practice, Roger was a trademark attorney with the U.S. Patent and Trademark Office (USPTO) where he ranked as one of the top performing trademark attorneys, and received special assignments with the Office of the Commissioner for Trademarks and Post Registration Division.
 During law school he received a full-time internship at the USPTO and a part-time internship at the U.S. Trademark Trial and Appeal Board, where he served under the direction of now Chief Judge Gerard F. Rogers.

 Roger has handled more than 8,000 domestic and international trademark application filings and registrations during his career, which have included complex multi-jurisdictional national and international application strategies.
 He also handles and/or manages more than 25 domestic and international copyright and trademark enforcement actions on a rolling basis, including trademark registration opposition and cancellation proceedings around the world, and domain name complaints filed with the World Intellectual Property Organization (WIPO) located in Geneva, Switzerland.